DWTechs/Passken-express.js/README.md

 };
 ```

 ### Environment variables

-You can update password configuration using the following environment variables :
+You do not need to intialise the library using **pwd.init()** if you are using the following environment variables:

 ```bash
   PWD_AUTO_LENGTH,
   PWD_AUTO_NUMBERS,